ydsong2/longevity-biomarker-tracker/README.md

 make install          # python deps + pre-commit make db               # starts MySQL + Adminer on :3307
 make run              # FastAPI on :8000
 make ui               # Do this in a new terminal.
-Streamlit on :8501 (hit Enter at e-mail prompt)
+Then open http://localhost:80
 # ETL is optional until the transform notebook is finished
 ```